RhetTbull/guitk/README.md

 ## License

 MIT License with exception of `tooltips.py` which is licensed under the Python Software Foundation License Version 2 because it includes code from the Python standard library.
 Both are very permissive licenses.

+## See Also

+* [applepy](https://github.com/eduardohleite/applepy) - A declarative GUI framework for developing native macOS applications in Python 3.
+* [PySimpleGUI](https://www.PySimpleGUI.org) - A Python GUI Framework.